 The following table is the tentative program of courses offered in Academic Year 2011-2012; this schedule may change based on availability of professors or interests of students.
-Mandatory Courses LAW5201 and LAW5202 are offered each semester to accommodate students entering the School in mid-year.
+Mandatory Courses LAW5201 and LAW5202 are offered each semester to accommodate students entering the School in midyear.
 Advanced Mandatory Courses are offered each semester to accommodate the varying progression of students through the program.
 Other mandatory courses and elective courses will be offered once in either Fall or Spring semesters; some of these may be offered in the Summer semester.

-1st Year Fall Semester 1st Year Spring Semester Mandatory Courses Mandatory Courses LAW5201 Legal Method, Skills and Reasoning 3 LAW5201 Legal Method, Skills, and Reasoning 3 LAW5202 Methods of Legal Argument 3 LAW5202 Methods of Legal Argument 3 LAW5203 Public International Law 3 LAW5205 Private International Law 3 LAW5204 International Commercial Law 3 LAW5206 International Commercial Arbitration 3 Advanced Mandatory Courses Advanced Mandatory Courses LAW5923 Internship or Internship Substitute 3 LAW5923 Internship or Internship Substitute 3 LAW5990 Thesis Seminar 3 LAW5990 Thesis Seminar 3 Electives Electives LAW5701 Company Law 3 LAW5703 Business Litigation Practicum 3 LAW5702 Tax Law of the RK 3 LAW5704 Law of Energy and Natural Resources 3 LAW5706 International Banking Law 3 LAW5705 Intellectual Property Law 3 LAW5707 ICA Practicum 3 LAW5801 Corporate Finance 3 LAW5708 Administrative Law of RK 3 LAW5802 International Taxation 3 Total Credits 33 Total Credits 33
+1 st Year Fall Semester

+Mandatory Courses

+LAW5201 Legal Method, Skills and 3

+Reasoning 5

+LAW5202 Methods of Legal Argument 3

+LAW5203 Public International Law 3

+LAW5204 International Commercial Law 3

+Advanced Mandatory Courses

+LAW5923 Internship or Internship 3

+L/1W 5725 Substitute 5

+LAW5990 Thesis Seminar 3

+Electives

+LAW5701 Company Law 3

+LAW5702 Tax Law of the RK 3

+LAW5706 International Banking Law 3

+LAW5707 ICA Practicum 3

+LAW5708 Administrative Law of RK 3

+Total Credits 33